JAMstack vs traditional monolithic workflow

 - Matt Biilmann - JAMstack at Scale: why pre-built markup is critical

 - JAMstack best practices

 - What is CDN

 Great, so we know all about JAMstck and the fundamentals of it.
-Hope it was useful to you.
-In the next article, we will see the usage of Static Site Generators(SSG) and Headless CMS together.
+I hope it was helpful to you.
+The following article will see Static Site Generators(SSG) usage and Headless CMS together.

-If it was useful to you, please Like/Share so that, it reaches others as well.
-To get an email notification on my latest posts, please subscribe to my blog by hitting the Subscribe button at the top of the page.
-You can also follow me on twitter @tapasadhikary.
+If it was helpful to you, please Like/Share so that it reaches others as well.
+Also, please subscribe to my blog by hitting the Subscribe button.
+Finally, you can follow me on Twitter @tapasadhikary.